Premise and Synopses

 Extended Synopsis

-Like the short synopsis, the extended synopsis panel contains an simple, single text field, for entering your longer synopsis – which is an outline of your whole story, in as much or as little detail suits you.
+Like the short synopsis, the Extended Synopsis panel contains an simple, single text field, for entering your longer synopsis – which is an outline of your whole story, in as much or as little detail suits you.

 You may also want to check out these related articles: